CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 You need Entra Connect Sync wizard application to connect on prem and cloud.

-You can only sync on PERM to cloud, cloud to ON pERM is not available
+You can only sync on PERM to cloud, cloud to ON PERM is not available